maul-esel/ahkbook/en/_posts/2011-10-30-What-Version-To-Choose.markdown

 ﻿---
-title: What version should I use?
+title: What AutoHotkey version should I choose?
-permalink: /en/What-Version-To-Use.html
+permalink: /en/What-Version-To-Choose.html
 ---

 # What to choose?